D-Kula/hvn_projekt2/README.md

 # hvn_projekt2
-A project that implements the use of a DS18B20 temperature probe with using a pi pico.
+A project that implements the use of a DS18B20 temperature probe using a pi pico.
 When powered on the system will begin outputting temperature data over USB-UART.